zrealli/TIGIC/README.md

         <img src="./assets/example-06.png" width="100%">
     </h4>
 </div>

-Please note that if the generated results contain significant artifacts, adjust the random seed `--seed` to obtain the desired outcome.
+:fountain_pen: Please note that if the generated results contain significant artifacts, adjust the random seed `--seed` to obtain the desired outcome.
 We demonstrate that different random seeds can produce varying image quality in the demo.